3/31/1974: British Airways Begins Operations

 British Airways: A Brief History

-British Airways was created in 1974 after the British government established a British Airways Board to manage the two nationalized airline corporations, British Overseas Airways Corporation (BOAC) and British European Airways (BEA), and two aforementioned British regional airlines.
+British Airways was created in 1974 after the British government established a British Airways Board to manage the two nationalized airline corporations, British Overseas Airways Corporation (BOAC) and British European Airways (BEA), as well as two aforementioned British regional airlines.
 Despite essentially merging the four firms to form BA in 1974, the airline celebrated its centennial in 2019, based on predecessor companies.

 The carrier ordered two British Aerospace 748s shortly after the merger, with delivery scheduled in Scotland.
-They would begin to replace the aging Viscount and support North Sea exploration the year after.
+The 748s would begin replacing the aging Viscount and supporting North Sea exploration the year after.
 The first Lockheed Tristar arrived in October but did not enter service until January 1975 because of industrial problems.

 On January 21, the world's first passenger supersonic services were inaugurated.
 Concurrently, BA flew to Bahrain (Concorde G-BOAA) and Air France (AF) to Rio de Janeiro via Dakar.
 Concorde flights to Washington Dulles (IAD) began on May 24, but problems with noise levels postponed operations at New York's JFK airport.
 In June, BA's first two Boeing 747-236s were delivered.